anesuc/Information-Indexing-Retrieval/README.md

 # Information-Retrieval

-Student Name&ID:
+Contributors:
-Anesu Chiodze s3542943
+Anesu Chiodze
-Shuijia Zhuo s3384039
+Shuijia Zhuo

 How to compile and run: